background

 (Crotalus atrox)

 Yes, snakes can swim.
-And, they do a pretty good job of it, too!
 This Western Diamondback swam quite a ways up this canal in the desert looking for a place where it could get out.
 Lucky for him, I got a long stick and gave him a hand.
-He could have drowned; I didn't have any other choice.
+He could have drowned; The enlarged image shows a 4.5 ft. long Diamondback on a road.

 Length -- 3 to 7 ft. long.

 The Western Diamondback is a snake you'll likely run into in the desert.
 These Rattlesnakes can get really big' although the biggest one we ever saw was 4 1/2 ft. long.
 At that size they have a very thick and strong looking body.
-Usually slow moving they can turn in an instant, quicker than your reflexes can react.
-The photo to the right here is to show how their camouflage works to their advantage.
-We stood right next to this guy for a few minutes and didn't see him.
+Usually slow moving they can turn in an instant, quicker than you can imagine.
+This photo was taken in Hidalgo County, New Mesico

 Night Snake